WhiteHatJoker/grpc-api-kafka-udaconnect/README.md

 ## Tips
 * We can access a running Docker container using `kubectl exec -it <pod_id> sh`.
 From there, we can `curl` an endpoint to debug network issues.
-* The starter project uses Python Flask.
-Flask doesn't work well with `asyncio` out-of-the-box.
-Consider using `multiprocessing` to create threads for asynchronous behavior in a standard Flask application.